dbtfree15/ngx-aitools/README.md

 ```yaml
 with_date: true # boolean if the title should the date as a prefix
 ```
-**Play with the prompt - it is a work in progress and tested in Englsh and German:**
+**Play with the prompt - it is a work in progress and tested in Englsh only:**
+You may edit `settings.yaml` to edit the prompt and with that the results.
+I have found good success with the version of the prompt I have here, but you may want to change things, and different models may react differently.
 ```yaml
 prompt:
   # the main prompt for the AI